claysmyth/fig_gen_template/README.md

 # fig_gen_template
 An opinionated template on organizing data and jupyter notebooks for generating and formatting multi-panel scientific figures, entirely programmatically.
+This template leverages SVG file formats with relevant python packages to organize subfigures into multi-panel, publication quality figures.
+The benefit of this approach is that adjustments to manuscript figures require only a few notebook cell executions, instead of importing into a third party software for resizing, alignment, etc...
+Hopefully, this enables faster iterating through the many small, tedious adjustments often necessary for making a scientific figure legible and pretty.
+Also, the file organization allows for git version control of data and plotting code to improve reproducibility.
+Users can also mix-and-match different plotting libraries into a single multi-panel figure with relative ease.

 ## Structure
 The template suggests the following structure: